Nothing In Particular

 #14621 Re: Nothing In Particular

-Would you believe it ?pre65 wrote: ↑Sun Feb 13, 2022 12:26 pm The digital clock in my Honda CRV is part of the radio / CD / Sat nav unit, and it has developed a fault.
+pre65 wrote: Sun Feb 13, 2022 12:26 pm The digital clock in my Honda CRV is part of the radio / CD / Sat nav unit, and it has developed a fault.

 I've since discovered that there is a problem with a "chip" (starting Jan 1 2022) and that it might reset itself in August 2022.